rra/shadowhash/README.md

 with:

 ```
-    make test
+    ./Build test
 ```

-If a test vails, you can run a single test with verbose output via:
+If a test fails, you can run a single test with verbose output via:

 ```
-    prove -vb <path-to-test>
+    ./Build test --test_files <path-to-test>
 ```

 The following additional Perl modules will be used by the test suite if